The Bankrate promise

 - If you make other purchases with a card you’ve used for a balance transfer offer, ensure that offer also extends to purchases (sometimes they don’t).
 If it’s only on balance transfers, you won't enjoy an interest-free grace period on your purchases, even if you pay by the due date, since you are carrying otherwise carrying a balance.

-If you open a card with a 0 percent introductory APR offer, it may seem like there’s no downside to carrying a balance.
+If you open a credit card with an introductory 0 percent APR, it may seem like there’s no downside to carrying a balance.
 After all, you won’t owe interest during the promotional period.
 So, what’s the harm?

-Even if it’s not attracting interest, carrying a balance can still lead to some negative consequences—including termination of your offer.
+Even if your balance isn’t acquiring interest, neglecting to make payments can still lead to some negative consequences — including termination of your offer.
 It’s best to weigh your choices carefully before deciding to leave a balance on your card.
 Whether you should carry a balance during your card’s promotional period depends on your specific circumstances.

 Why carry a balance during your intro APR period?

 Let’s say you already have a large balance on a credit card with a high interest rate, and you’re struggling to pay it off.
 If you leave the balance on that card, you’ll end up paying a considerable amount of interest over time.
-Transferring the balance to a card with a 0 percent APR can allow you to pay some of your balance off each month without incurring more interest.
+Transferring the balance to a card with a 0 percent intro APR can allow you to pay some of your balance off each month without incurring more interest.
 In this case, carrying a balance on your 0 percent APR card as you pay it down gradually is a great way to save money on interest.

 Just make sure you have a plan to pay down all or most of your balance before your intro APR period ends.
 Once it does, you’ll have to start paying the regular APR on the remaining balance.

 Similarly, you might need to spend money on something big that you need right away — like if you find out you have to get the transmission repaired on your car.
 Charging this to a new 0 percent APR card allows you to pay it off monthly without racking up interest.